For your first programming assignment,

 and a queue class.

-The stack class is to be built upon the dynamic array class,
+The stack class is to be built upon the doubly-linked list class, while

-the queue class is to be built upon the circular dynamic array class.
+the queue class is to be built upon the singly-linked list class.

 The language of implementation is Portable C99.

 Each of the four classes need to be

 The classes need to be generic.
 That is, the type of the value stored in